 Time Commitment: Being an Orientation Leader is a full-time, live-in position.
-Staff move into the residence halls during the 3rd week of May and the position runs through July 22.
-There are also two spring semester training sessions on April 11 and April 25.
+Staff move into the residence halls for training in mid to late May and work in June and July.
+There are also two spring semester training sessions in April.
 Attendance at all trainings, meetings, and orientation sessions is required.

 Benefits/Compensation: In addition to developing leadership, public speaking, time management, and networking skills, Orientation Leaders receive a stipend (paid in bi-weekly installments), a double-single room in a residence hall, and meals for the duration of the program.

 Application and Interview Process

 Eligible applicants participate in a three-tiered selection process:

 1. Applications will be reviewed and students moving forward will be invited to participate in a Group Interview (January 30 - February 7).

 2. Students moving on from the Group Interview round will be invited to participate in an Individual Interview .